RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

 .. note::

     The instructions above are an example for how to create an empty project for STEMlab 125-14.
 For other boards, please use the flags in the table below.
-For other information
+For more information, please refer to |dev_guide_software|.

     Table of required build flags for FPGA projects per board